Admiral Lord Nelson School: Facilities

-Along with another Portsmouth state school, Milton Cross, Admiral Lord Nelson School is currently one of only two fully accessible schools in the city; providing numerous lifts for disabled students.
-The building also has several small two-wheeled trolleys for transporting disabled students up and down stairs during accidents and emergencies.
+Along with another Portsmouth state school, Milton Cross, Admiral Lord Nelson School is currently one of only two fully accessible schools in the city, with lifts for disabled students.

-Sporting facilities include an outdoor all weather full size AstroTurf pitch and multi-use game area and an indoor fitness studio, these facilities along with a sports hall and a dance studio have become a useful asset to the wider community, as part of the Community Improvement Partnership in the city of Portsmouth.
+Sporting facilities include an outdoor all-weather full-size AstroTurf pitch and multi-use game area and an indoor fitness studio.
+These facilities, and a sports hall and dance studio, are also used by the local community, as part of the Community Improvement Partnership in the city of Portsmouth.

 Ofsted and governance

-The 2017 Ofsted Inspection awarded the school a rating of 2 ("Good") in a scale of 1 to 4, excellent to inadequate respectively.
+The 2017 Ofsted Inspection awarded the school a rating of Good.

-The founding headteacher, Dianne Smith, was succeeded by the new headteacher Steven Labedz who was appointed by the governors at the beginning of 2006 having previously held the post of Associate Headteacher.
+The founding headteacher, Dianne Smith, was succeeded by Steven Labedz who was appointed by the governors at the beginning of 2006.
 Nys Hardingham is the current headteacher.

 Academy status

-In October 2013, the school announced it was proposing to change its Governance status from community school to academy.
+In October 2013, the school announced it was proposing to change its governance status from community school to academy.
 The school formally converted to academy status on 1 April 2014.
-As a converter academy, the school is independent from both the local authority and any form of sponsor or chain of other academies.
-The school is funded directly from Central Government.
+As a converter academy, the school is independent from both the local authority and any form of sponsor or multi-academy trust.
+The school is funded directly from central government.